 One thing is crucial if you want this pie to have an intense banana flavor.
 Use really ripe bananas with an almost black skin.
 You can smell the sweet, strong banana flavor as soon as you peel these soft and squishy bananas.
 You might not eat them like this, but they are perfect for this pie by this point.
+When it comes to decorating your banana cream pie, you can go wild or just top it with a couple of extra banana slices.
+I like to add some chocolate chunks on top.

 Tools & Equipment